popkristina/rag_poc_solution/README.md

 Manually upload and store the AWS documentation data in the project's file system for easy access and manipulation, and optionally, store it in an S3 bucket for quick access.

+### Storage

+File system and optionally, S3 bucket storage for knowledge data in vector format.

 ### Data Preprocessing

+- **Text Cleaning**: Clean text from HTML-like elements, as well as those indicating images.
+- **Text Normalization**: Normalize special characters that show up typucally in .md files.
+- **Text Chunking**: Chunking is performed so that each chunk of text will fit the maximum number of tokens that the embedding model accepts.
+In this proposed solution, it is 256 tokens.
+The leftovers from every document are added to a next chunk.

+###
 ### Search and Retreival

 Develop a search algorithm to retrieve the most relevant sections of the documentation based on the query.